GirlWithoutAFairy/Fossil-Fighters-Champions-Manual-for-Archipelago/README.md

 This guide assumes you have experience with both Archipelago and Manual for Archipelago.
 If you have no experience with either of these, follow the Archipelago setup guide found here: https://archipelago.gg/tutorial/Archipelago/setup/en

-Or here for Mac useres:
+Or here for Mac users:
 https://archipelago.gg/tutorial/Archipelago/mac/en

 After completing the Archipelago setup guide, follow the Manual for Archipelago setup guide found in the Manual for Archipelago Discord Server: